Actifio/actifiodataveilmasking/README.md

 The steps we follow for initial setup will be:

 1. Mount production database to masking server using the *middle* name (so mount ```ProdDB``` as ```UnmaskProdDB```)
-1. Install DataVeil onto your masking server (you also need JRE 1.8) by copying the ```dataVeil``` folder out of the unpacked zip file
+1. Place DataVeil onto your masking server (you also need JRE 1.8) by copying the ```dataVeil``` folder out of the unpacked zip file.
-1. Create a DV_Files folder and copy the license file into it
+1. Create a ```DV_Files``` folder and copy the license file into it
-1. Start DataVeil and point it to where you put the license file (one time task)
+1. Start DataVeil and point it to where you put the license file (this is a one time task)
-1. Go to **Database > Add Database Connection** leaving the ```Database Type``` on SQL Server
+1. In Dataveil go to **Database > Add Database Connection** leaving the ```Database Type``` set to SQL Server
 1. Add your Masking Host Hostname and Instance name and use ```Test Connection``` to check connect to your databases
 1. Use ```Get Schema``` to load the DB schema
-1. Define your masking rules
+1. Run discovery and define your masking rules
-1. Save Project and note where you save the project file, the project name and the project key value
+1. Save the Project and note:
+    * Where you saved the project file
+    * The project name
+    * The project key value
-1. Install the bat file onto the masking server and customize it as described in the nest steps
+1. Add the bat file to the masking server and customize it as described in the nest steps

 The bat file must be located in: